submarat/submarat.github.io/_posts/2018-06-18-The-Chubby-Lock-Service.md

 2.2 System Structure - master server, replicas (usually 5), master lease - time during swich master stays elected, DNS for contacting members of the group, election protocol.

-2.3 Files, directories and handles -
+2.3 Files, directories and handles - file system similar but simpler than UNIX'.
+ACLs stored on ephemeral nodes as files.

 Questions:
 - What are the key use cases?